 Potential for GI Distress

-And, contrary to the fact that the name contains “alcohol”, consuming high amounts of sugar alcohols will not lead to inebriation, due to the fact that they do not contain ethanol — the stuff in alcohol drinks that gets you drunk.
+And, contrary to the fact that the name contains “alcohol”, consuming high amounts of sugar alcohols will not lead to inebriation, because they do not contain ethanol — the stuff in alcohol drinks that gets you drunk.

 Sugar alcohols also do not come with the risk of cavities and tooth decay that sugar does, which is why it’s very frequently used in sugar-free candies, gum, and chocolates.
 And, consumed in low quantities, sugar alcohols have a negligible impact on blood sugar levels.

-However, consuming excessive amounts of sugar alcohols has been known to cause bloating, flatulence, and diarrhea.
+However, consuming excessive amounts of sugar alcohol has been known to cause bloating, flatulence, and diarrhea.